 Now more than ever, students need to see a connection between what they are learning in the classroom and their future careers.
-At Alabama Destinations Career Academy, opportunities are provided for students in grades K-12 to make this connection through a variety of work-based learning opportunities, career awareness experiences, career exploration tasks, and career preparation skills.
+At Alabama Destinations Career Academy, opportunities are provided for students in grades K-12 to make this connection through a variety of work-based learning opportunities, career awareness experiences, career exploration tasks, and career preparation skills and certification opportunities.

-All students, kindergarten through eleventh grade, have access to career advising and career exploration experiences throughout the year.
+All students, kindergarten through twelfth grade, have access to career advising and career exploration experiences throughout the year.
 Career advising helps students understand how their personal interests, strengths and values might predict satisfaction and success in school and related career fields, as well as how to tie these interests and strengths to their academic and career goals.
-Career exploration experiences take the form of interactive presentations with professionals (NEPRIS), job shadowing, career focused field trips, internships, and courses designed to expose students to the different career clusters.
+Career exploration experiences take the form of interactive presentations with professionals (Pathful), job shadowing, career focused field trips, internships, and courses designed to expose students to the different career clusters.

-For the 2021-2022 school year, ALDCA has a progressive Career Readiness Model with a range of career exploration and advising opportunities that build upon each other throughout their time with ALDCA.
+During the school year, ALDCA has a progressive Career Readiness Model with a range of career exploration and advising opportunities that build upon each other throughout their time with ALDCA.

-- Elementary students participate in virtual sessions with professionals through NEPRIS, utilize KUDER GALAXY to gain an awareness of careers, and partake in field trip outings to further explore careers. - Middle school students dive into each of the 16 career clusters and develop professional skills utilizing the career explorations specialized courses. - Eighth grade students explore a little deeper by taking cluster specific exploratory courses of their selected career pathway courses. - Freshmen officially begin their pathway course sequence by gaining career technical course credits specific to their career pathway.
-These credits may be high school credits only or dual enrollment credits obtained at their local community colleges.
+- Elementary students participate in virtual sessions with professionals through Pathful, utilize KUDER GALAXY to gain an awareness of careers, and partake in field trip outings to further explore careers. - Middle school students develop professional skills utilizing the career explorations specialized courses - Eighth grade students explore a little deeper by taking a career exploratory course that exposes them to various career clusters and offer age-appropriate certification opportunities - Freshmen officially begin their pathway course sequence by gaining career technical course credits specific to their career pathway.
+These credits may be earned through high school course offerings or dual enrollment hours earned at their local community colleges. - With each pathway course, students are offered participation in student organizations lending opportunities to build their leadership and teamwork skills.